Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction

 \section{Conclusion and Summary of Results}

-We presented a different approach to study the statistical properties of sparsity-penalized multivariate linear regression, and compressed sensing problems than the standard replica formalism and message-passing algorithms.
-We exploited local susceptibility obtained to treat the simple case of Ridge Regression and then to find a simple way to arrive at the two phases and the phase boundary known for the Basis Pursuit.
-We showed that this transition is continuous (second order) and found a variety of critical behaviors, including scaling functions and critical exponents that are uniquely determined by the universality class of the phase transition for Basis Pursuit and Elastic Net algorithms belong to different universality classes in the usual statistical physics sense.
+We have presented a different approach to the study of the statistical properties of sparsity-penalized multivariate linear regression, and compressed sensing problems, compared to the standard replica formalism and message-passing algorithms.
+We exploited a local susceptibility to understand the simple case of Ridge Regression and then to find a simple method for deriving the phase boundary known for the Basis Pursuit.
+We showed that this transition is continuous (second order) and analyzed the critical behaviors, including scaling functions and critical exponents that are uniquely determined by the universality class of the phase transition.
+Our considerations demonstrate that the Basis Pursuit and Elastic Net algorithms belong to different universality classes in the usual statistical physics sense.
 It would be interesting to extend these considerations to other algorithms that may also be studied using the cavity mean field approach.

-Throughout this paper we stressed the important role of local susceptibility introduced by the zero-temperature cavity method as a powerful tool in sparse recovery problems.
+We have stressed the important role of a local error susceptibility introduced by the zero-temperature cavity method as a powerful tool in sparse recovery problems.
 It turns out that the perfect reconstruction phase corresponds to vanishing average local susceptibility, indicating that the solution of the optimization problem has an underlying robustness to perturbations in this phase.
-This implies that the structure of susceptibility enjoys unique properties and applicability far beyond the standard sparse setting traditionally considered in compressed sensing.
+We expect that the structure of the error susceptibility enjoys unique properties and applicability beyond the standard sparse setting traditionally considered in compressed sensing.